 The presentation of multiple sclerosis is variable.
 Classic presentations include sensory changes, weakness, or visual changes.
 The most common presenting symptoms are unilateral sensory disturbances.
 Unilateral visual changes, often in the form of optic neuritis, are also quite common.

-Often patients will present with a history of sensory, weakness, or visual changes which have occurred and resolved.
+Often patients will present with a history of sensory, weakness, or visual changes that have occurred and resolved.
 Because symptoms often resolve without specific medical intervention, patients may have a history of several different events prior to presenting for formal medical evaluation.

 As stated, sensory changes are common.
 These can affect any part of the body but are often unilateral.
 Likewise, weakness may affect any part of the body.
 Optic neuritis presents with decreased visual activity, dimness of vision, and decreased color perception known as red desaturation.
 Abnormality of the affected pupil to respond to light called afferent pupillary defect is often seen in cases of optic neuritis.
 Another common visual complaint is of abnormal eye movement known as internuclear ophthalmoplegia (INO).
 Patients often complain of diplopia.
 INO results from a demyelinating lesion of the medial longitudinal fasciculus.